United States passport: First version

+2021 redesign

 The United States Department of State has announced, and, in March 2021, started to issue, the next generation passport.
 The passport will have an embedded data chip on the information page protected by a polycarbonate coating; this will help prevent the book from getting wet and bending, and—should a passport be stolen—the chip will keep thieves from stealing personal information and falsifying an identity.
 The passport number will also be laser cut as perforated holes that get progressively smaller through pages—just one of several components of the "Next Generation" passport, including artwork upgrade, new security features such as a watermark, "tactile features," and more "optically variable" inks.
 Some designs on pages will be raised, and ink—depending on the viewing angle—will appear to be different colors.
-On November 18th, 2022, the Department of State announced that they are now issuing all passport books as Next Generation Passports.
+On November 18, 2022, the Department of State announced that they are now issuing all passport books as Next Generation Passports.

 In June 2021, Secretary of State Antony Blinken announced that an option for American passport holders to select a third gender category on their passports was planned but would take time to implement.
 Additionally, applicants changing their gender would no longer be required to provide external documentation like a court order or medical certification.
-From April 11, 2022, the options listed on valid US Passport holders for sex/gender markers will be M, F and X—as announced formally by the Biden Administration within the State Department.
+Dana Zzyym, who had sued the Department of State for not issuing a passport with a non-binary gender marker in 2015, was reportedly issued the first US passport with an "X" gender designation in October 2021.
+"X" was added as a gender option for all applicants on April 11, 2022.
+Issuance of passports with the "X" marker was suspended in January 2025 after the second Trump administration declared the federal government would only recognize binary sex assigned at "conception" [sic] via an executive order.